 The world population was estimated to be 7.2 billion in mid-2013.
 According to the United Nations population estimate, the world population is going to reach to 8.1 billion till 2025.
-The developing countries are accounting for 97% of this burden, which means that 75-78 million people are annually born in the developing world.
-If this ascending trend persists, the population of the developing countries will extend from 5.9 billion (in 2013) to 8.2 billion (in 2050) (1).
+The developing countries are accounting for 97% of this burden, which means that 75-78 reproductive age are living in the developing countries with 60% inhabiting in Asia (1).
+About 36 million youth (age group: 15-24 years) were living in Pakistan in 2009, which constituted 45% of the total population in that year.
+According to the Pakistan Demographic and Health Survey (PDHS), half of the total population of women falls into the reproductive age group (15-49 years).
+The evidence shows a strong correlation between the fertility and proportion of the reproductive age group.